-A.Improvement of mobility and travel safety on the CB area: Functional upgrade/ modernization of CB Connections: A1.
+- A. Improvement of mobility and travel safety on the CB area: Functional upgrade/ modernization of CB Connections: A1.
 Completion of the Main Road Communication of the town of Smolyan, A2.
-Upgrade of remaining parts in the Road Axis Xanthi - Echinos (- Melivia - Echinos); Digitalization, interconnection, infrastructure and equipment for Border control systems and security MIS.
-The action will finance pilot and local/ small scale interventions in specific sections that faces safety and accessibility issues and will be complementary to the projects that will be implemented through the support of the ESI Funds and the RFF in the two countries according to the National and Regional Strategic Transport Plans.

-B.Enhancing Train Mobility in the CB Area: B1Technical design of the Modernization of the railway line Radomir - Kulata, B2 installation of an Intelligent dynamic system for detecting incidents and monitoring of the railway network in real time- A Resilient Plan for Interregional rail trips in the Cross-Border area and installation of an IT based communication system.
+Upgrade of remaining parts in the Road Axis Xanthi Echinos (-Melivia Echinos); Digitalization, inter-connection, infrastructure and equipment for Border control systems and security IMS. - B. Enhancing Train Mobility in the CB Area: B1Technical design of the Modernization of the railway line Radomir Kulata, B2 installation of an Intelligent dynamic system for detecting incidents and monitoring of the railway network in real time- A Resilient Plan for Interregional rail trips in the Cross-Border area and installation of an IT based communication system.